fritzrehde/competitive-programming/README.md

 Of course, performance will be compromised, but performance is not the main goal of this project for now.
 I am mostly solving these puzzles to improve my knowledge in Algorithms and Data Structures.

-Each of my problem solutions contains several (differently performing) implementations, as well as time and space complexity explanations.
+Each of the Python solution files contains the problem description, several (differently performing) implementations, as well as time and space complexity explanations.

 ## Table of Contents